 All Startups need to remain aware of these potential issues and deal with them properly from the outset.
 I’ve set out some tips below on how to do that.

-3 Key Tips to Avoid Legal Battles at this stage:
+3 Key Tips to Avoid Legal Battles when expanding your business:

 - Use a Non-Disclosure Agreement